This article is in collaboration with Tap My Trees.

 Our team received the Tap My Trees Starter Kit with Aluminum Buckets kit which contains the following items:

 - 3 Aluminum (2 gallon) Buckets: Bucket is used to collect the sap as it drips from the spile.
-Made from aluminum with reinforced hole to hang bucket.
+Made from aluminum with a reinforced hole to hang bucket

 - 3 Spiles: Stainless steel spile (tap) is inserted into drilled hole to transfer sap into the bucket